 Stacked Bar Chart and Primavera P6 Stacked Histogram

-Charts are visual presentation tools that help readers to understand, analyze and demonstrate the percentages and/or quantities of particular results.
-Pie charts, line graphs, bar charts are used to visulize the key parts of large data sets.
+Charts and histograms are visual presentation tools that help readers to understand, analyze and demonstrate the percentages and/or quantities of particular results.
+Pie charts, line graphs, stacked histograms, bar charts are used to visualize the key parts of large data sets.
 A stacked bar chart is a type of bar chart used to make a comparison between individual data points.
 This Primavera P6 Tutorial demonstrates how to create a Stacked Bar Chart and Stacked Histogram in Primavera P6.

 A stacked bar chart enables to track the changes in a data set easily.
 Assume that you are reporting the labor costs of a construction project.
 You are asked to show various types of labor costs in one chart over time.
 The best thing to do is to create a stacked bar chart and show the cost changes.

 Series (equivalent segments) are comparable in a typical stacked bar chart and they have the same color.
 The x-axis (category axis) on the bottom side represents the segments and the y-axis (numerical axis) on the top represents the stacked variable.
 Category axis describes the types of categories being compared, and the numerical axes represent the values of the data.
-The x and the y axis can be switched in some verisons based on your presentation.
+The x and the y-axis can be switched in some versions based on your presentation.

 Primavera P6 Stacked Histogram

-Four types of resources (Skilled Labor, Unskilled Labor, Foreman and Craftsman) are assigned to the construction activities as shown in the Figure 2.
+Four types of resources (Skilled Labor, Unskilled Labor, Foreman, and Craftsman) are assigned to the construction activities as shown in Figure 2.

 In order to see the current project’s resources, use the filter shown in the figure below, Figure 3.